-- (1) Time-based restricted stock awards and performance-based restricted stock awards with respect to which the performance criteria have been satisfied, in each case made under the 2009 Stock Incentive Plan.
-Awards granted on November 7, 2012 vest in six unequal installments over an approximately 65-month period, subject to satisfaction of certain stock price thresholds, while other awards vest, subject to continuing employment, in three equal annual installments commencing on the first anniversary of the date of grant. - (2) Value determined based on closing price of the Common Stock of \$16.15 on March 28, 2013, the final business day of fiscal year 2013. - (3) Performance-based restricted stock awards made under the 2009 Stock Incentive Plan, which awards vest subject to the satisfaction of certain performance criteria - (4) Messrs.
+(1) Time-based restricted stock awards and performance-based restricted stock awards with respect to which the performance criteria have been satisfied, in each case made under the Plan, which awards vest, subject to continuing employment, in three equal annual installments commencing on the first anniversary of the date of grant, provided that awards granted on November 7, 2012 vest in six unequal installments over an approximately 65-month period, subject to satisfaction of certain stock price thresholds.

+(2) Value determined based on closing price of the common stock of \$21.93 on March 31, 2014, the final business day of fiscal 2014.

+(3) Messrs.
 Zelnick and Slatoff have not received grants of stock or option awards.
 Messrs.
-Zelnick and Slatoff are partners in ZelnickMedia, to which the Company granted options to purchase 2,009,075 shares of Common Stock at an exercise price of \$14.74 per share in August 2007, 1,500,000 shares of restricted stock in June 2008 and 2,750,000 shares of restricted stock in November 2011.
-There are an aggregate of 2,009,075 shares underlying unexercised but exercisable options.
-The options expire on August 27, 2017.
-200,000 shares of restricted stock vested in each of June 2009, June 2010 and June 2011, respectively, and 2,169,750 shares of restricted stock remained unvested as of March 31, 2013.
-The value of the unvested shares based on the closing price of the Common Stock on March 28, 2013 was \$35,041,463.
+Zelnick and Slatoff are partners in ZelnickMedia, to which the Company granted options to purchase 2,009,075 shares of common stock at an exercise price of \$14.74 per share in August 2007, 1,500,000 shares of restricted stock in June 2008 and 2,750,000 shares of restricted stock in November 2011.
+On February 18, 2014, ZelnickMedia exercised all of the options issued to it by the Company on a net settlement basis, receiving 557,419 shares of common stock.
+200,000 shares of restricted stock vested in each of June 2009, June 2010 and June 2011, respectively, and 1,894,750 shares of restricted stock remained unvested as of March 31, 2014.
+The value of the unvested shares based on the closing price of the common stock on March 31, 2014 was \$41,551,867.